MRS (PSR to general-purpose register)

 You must not attempt to access the SPSR when the processor is in User or System mode.
 This is your responsibility.
 The assembler cannot warn you about this, because it has no information about the processor mode at execution time.

 Arm deprecates reading the CPSR endianness bit (E) with an

 The CPSR execution state bits, other than the E bit, can only be read when the processor is in Debug state, halting debug-mode.
 Otherwise, the execution state bits in the CPSR read as zero.

-This ARM instruction is available in all versions of the ARM architecture.
+This instruction is available in A32 and T32.

-There is no 16-bit Thumb version of this instruction.
+There is no 16-bit version of this instruction in T32.